alexanderswift/public-gigacom/ice_cream_and_unicorns.md

 ## **The search for a new provider begins 🚀:**

 The phrase ***'It's OK until it’s not OK'*** has never been truer when it comes to the way we now rely upon the Internet because of how and where we work (WFH + 🦠).
-Services normally the domian of the corprate like FaceTime, WebEx, Zoom and Netflix (my parents now use daily 🤯) are now being used in the home to stay connected with each other. <u>It's my opinion that we need more from an Internet provider than "typical evening speeds", a reliable low latency connection is of greater value to me than typical evening speeds.</u>
+Services normally the domain of the corporates and techies like FaceTime, WebEx, Zoom and Netflix (my parents now use daily 🤯) are now being used in the home to stay connected with each other. <u>It's my opinion that we need more from an Internet provider than "typical evening speeds", a reliable low latency connection is of greater value to me than typical evening speeds.</u>

 > and on a side-note my fingers are crossed for more Aussie consumers thinking this way thus creating a market demand and a better internet for all Australians 🇦🇺.

 ### My building constraints 🏪 ;

 Prior to GigaComm enabling the building the available options are either a NBN retail service provider or TPG Fibre to the Building and from the MDF room to my unit it's an estimated 220 to 250 meters of 4core 26AWG copper cable and a single RJ11 (phone socket).
 Not great choices for low latency Gigabit Internet so I asked the  NBN for a FttP quote 🙅‍♂️.
 That's a big fat NOPE and in my opinion that's an unethical amount of money for a building that already has NBN FttB and it's a lot on money for a consumer to pay, it's almost like I was taking the hit for an MDF room upgrade and optic fibre cable for all my neighbours needless to say NBN can jog-on🏃‍♂️.

-At this stage I thought I was stuck with FttB providers and in that case, it's my opinion that Aussie Broadband came out tops in my research and recommendations from friends/colleagues and if I had to choose FttB i'd happliy do so.
+At this stage I thought I was stuck with FttB providers and in that case, it's my opinion that Aussie Broadband came out tops in my research and recommendations from friends/colleagues and if I had to choose FttB i'd happily do so.